Pre-disaster documentation best practices for state and local governments

 8. Stay organized

-Create a system that makes it easy to assign inspectors to inspections—and make sure it allows inspectors to update inspection records and keep track of their designated locations.
-Develop the system with detailed labeling so the appropriate personnel can easily access the documents they need when applying for funding.
+Create a system that enables inspectors to easily be assigned for an inspection.
+This system should also include an ability for the inspector to update inspection records and keep track of locations for which they are responsible.
+The system should also be developed with detailed labeling so the appropriate personnel can easily access the documents needed when applying for funding.